 The lecture notes for the course will be available for download in pdf format via the following links.

 Please notify the lecturer of any misprints, errors or omissions by email or in person.

 Homework is compulsory and will be marked, but not assessed except in Weeks 4 and 8 (see the section on Assessment below).
 Problem sheet k covers the material in Week k and will usually be released on the Tuesday of that week.
 It is to be handed in for marking to the box labelled "Combinatorics homework" in the main building by Tuesday, 4pm in Week k+1, and will be discussed during the problems/feedback class in Week k+2.
 Late or illegible homework will not be marked.
 Solutions will be posted approximately ten days after the initial release of the problem sheet.

 Attendance at all lectures, problems and feedback classes is absolutely vital!

 If you have trouble with the homework there are various options open to you: first, try talking your problem over with other students taking the course.
 Enormous benefit can often be drawn by simply formulating one's difficulty and seeing the problem in a different light.
 Second, you are most welcome to stop by during my office hours and ask questions on the homework or the content of the lectures.
-Third, there is a maths cafe for this course (time and venue tbc), where you can obtain qualified help.
+Third, there is a maths cafe for this course on Mondays at 4pm, where you can obtain qualified help.